organix/crlf/abcm/ABCM.md

 either through other Actors or from a pending message.

 When a _Message_ is created, it persist beyond the end of the computation, unless the computation throws.
-Asynchronous messages created (send, but not yet received) are a primary _effect_ of an Actor's behavior.
+Asynchronous messages created (sent, but not yet received) are a primary _effect_ of an Actor's behavior.
 Memory for a Message can be reclaimed once the message has been delivered and processed by the target Actor.

 Temporary working storage may be needed during Actor message processing.